RES ONE Automation

 RES ONE Automation provides flexible automation capabilities.

-Trust security extends traditional role-based access control (RBAC) by creating relationships between agents and modules/resources.
-Trust security enables a single admin to securely manage any number of servers without allowing changes meant for one server to be executed on another.
+Extend traditional role-based access by creating relationships between agents, modules and resources.
+This enables a single admin to securely manage any number of servers without allowing changes meant for one server to be executed on another.
+Managing security for each component of a hybrid environment without security with controls in place, opens them up to a mess and possible compliance issues.

 Advanced change control

-RES ONE Automation allows you to view and control all current changes in real-time from the single console, as well as the complete change history for every single agent.
+View and control all current changes in real-time from the single console, as well as the complete change history for every single agent.
 All changes within the automation framework are audited to easily detect rogue changes in the framework.
+Through version control, improve auditability, traceability and change control by tracking version updates.
+Meet compliance initiatives and better manage modules, projects run books and resources with version numbers.

 The architecture of RES ONE Automation is easy to install, manage and scale.